We'd like to introduce to you some of the people who guide our responsible approach to banking — our directors and our executive team.

 John was appointed Deputy Chief Executive Officer in March 2016.
 He has spent more than a decade with Bank Australia after working for many years in politics and management consulting.

-John has responsibility for retail banking operations including lending, business banking, mortgage brokers, retail network, insurance and financial advice.
+John has responsibility for lending, business banking, mortgage brokers, retail network and insurance.

 John has an MBA and is a graduate of the Australian Institute of Company Directors.